Chaitanya-NK/TweetsRanking/README.md

 # TweetsRanking

-### Downloading the live stream twitter data and creating the dataset.
+- Item 1 Downloading the live stream twitter data and creating the dataset.
 ### Classifying the tweets as related to disaster and not related to disaster.
 ### Sentiment Analysis of the classified tweets.
 ### Ranking the disaster related tweets.